uri-library-data-services/iassist-preview/content/blog/iassist-twitter-account.md

-then you should first follow [[http://twitter.com/iassistdata]{.s1}](http://twitter.com/iassistdata) and second include \"\@iassistdata\" somewhere in the post.
-Don\'t worry though - even if you forget the \"\@iassistdata\", interesting posts about data will very likely be RT\'d by [[http://twitter.com/iassistdata]{.s1}](http://twitter.com/iassistdata).
+then you should first follow [[http://twitter.com/iassistdata]{.s1}](http://twitter.com/iassistdata) and second include "@iassistdata" somewhere in the post.
+Don't worry though - even if you forget the "@iassistdata", interesting posts about data will very likely be RT'd by [[http://twitter.com/iassistdata]{.s1}](http://twitter.com/iassistdata).

-For any posts you wish to direct to [[http://twitter.com/iassistdata]{.s1}](http://twitter.com/iassistdata) that are about the upcoming conference, we request that you use the tag
+For any posts you wish to direct to [[http://twitter.com/iassistdata]{.s1}](http://twitter.com/iassistdata) that are about the upcoming conference, we request that you use the tag "#iassist2011".
-\"\#iassist2011\".
 An archive of these posts has already been set up at [<http://twapperkeeper.com/hashtag/iassist2011>]{.s1}.
 An example of what we mean would be

- \"Hey, \@iassistdata - know of anyone in need of a ride to the airport at the end of \#iassist2011?\"
+ "Hey, @iassistdata - know of anyone in need of a ride to the airport at the end of #iassist2011?"

 For those not familiar with Twitter and interested in trying it: